jcsteh/osara/readme.md

 - OSARA: Report tracks with record monitor on: control+shift+f8
 - OSARA: Report tracks with phase inverted: control+shift+f9
 - OSARA: Report track/item/time selection (depending on focus): control+f
-- OSARA: Remove items/tracks/contents of time selection/markers (depending on focus): delete
+- OSARA: Remove items/tracks/contents of time selection/markers/envelope points (depending on focus): delete
 - OSARA: Report edit/play cursor position: control+shift+j
  - If the ruler unit is set to Measures.Beats / Minutes:Seconds, Pressing this once will report the time in measures.beats, while pressing it twice will report the time in minutes:seconds .
 - OSARA: Delete all time signature markers